-The Annual Fund Manager will join CA at an inflection point in the school’s 95-year history as we prepare for the second phase of a transformative Centennial Campaign that will pivot the institution toward its second century.
+The Annual Fund Manager will join CA at an inflection point in the school’s 96-year history.
 In partnership with the Director of Development (DOD), the Annual Fund Manager will oversee the annual giving strategy and activities, building a high-caliber program to support CA’s operating budget, mission, goals, and forward-looking strategic plan.
 This work will be done in concert with the current Centennial Campaign, which is focused on capital and endowment initiatives.

-In these efforts, the Annual Fund Manager will work collaboratively and transparently with the Director of Advancement and Engagement (DAE), DOD, trustees, senior administrators, faculty, staff, students, parents, and alumnae/i.
-S/he will establish necessary systems and structure for annual fundraising, championing an ongoing institution-wide conversation about the importance of the Annual Fund as a pillar of the school’s operating plan.
+The Annual Fund Manager will work collaboratively and transparently with the Director of Advancement and Engagement (DAE), DOD, trustees, senior administrators, faculty, staff, students, parents, and alumnae/i.
+S/he will establish necessary systems and structure for sustainable annual fundraising, championing an ongoing institution-wide conversation about the importance of the Annual Fund as a pillar of the school’s operating plan.

-Concord Academy’s donor base includes 4,700 alumnae/i, 385 current families, and a large population of parents of alumnae/i who continue to invest in the school.
+Concord Academy’s donor base includes 4,700 alumnae/i, 385 current families, and a significant population of parents of graduates who continue to invest in the school.

 Leadership and Vision

-The Annual Fund Manager has direct responsibility for a comprehensive and integrated annual giving program encompassing CA’s multi-channel response and engagement strategy.
+The Annual Fund Manager has direct responsibility for a comprehensive and integrated annual giving program, including direct marketing, creative communications, and volunteer structures.
 The FY17 Annual Fund closed at just over $2.7 million.
-A significant portion of the Fund’s performance (58%) is achieved through gifts between $1,000 and $10,000 with roughly 3,000 prospects in this capacity range currently identified; the Board has stated an expectation to achieve and then surpass an annual $2.7 million run-rate.
-The Annual Fund Manager will have a solid foundation in fundraising basics, combined with a visionary, entrepreneurial, and collaborative spirit.
+A significant portion of the Fund’s performance (58%) is achieved through gifts between $1,000 and $10,000 with roughly 3,000 prospects in this capacity range currently identified; the Board has stated an expectation to achieve and then surpass an annual $2.8 million run-rate.
+The Annual Fund Manager will have a strong foundation in fundraising basics, combined with a visionary, entrepreneurial, and collaborative spirit.
 The successful candidate will have an ability to work with donors and volunteers on the front-line and develop a plan for growth through personal relationship building and multi-channel marketing.
 The incumbent will demonstrate an ability to work in partnership with the major gift team and other colleagues in order to achieve annual goals.

 Management, Strategy, and Planning